 Craggy limestone rocks form a dramatic beach-scape, far different from the usual sandy beach.
 At the right time, waves crash into the rocks, spurting water 50 feet into the air.

-Florida has miles of beaches, but nothing like the beach at Washington Oaks Gardens State Park.
-Here, wind and surf have turned coquina rock into sculpture.
+Florida has miles of beaches, but nothing like the Washington Oaks State Park beach, lined with coquina rocks that wind and surf have turned into sculpture.
+It’s located in Flagler Beach, where the sand looks like it has been sprinkled with cinnamon.